Tougher mathematical puzzles for stronger solvers

 49 empty cups are arranged in a 7×7 square.
 Each cup can hold up to 50 marbles.
 Every time you add marbles to or remove marbles from a cup you must add or remove the same number of marbles to or from the adjacent cups.
 What is the largest number of marbles you can have in the center cup when all of the other cups are empty?

-Solved by: Arthur Vause, Claudio Baiocchi
+Solved by: Arthur Vause, Claudio Baiocchi, Kaustuv Sengupta

 Both Square (contributed by Paul Cleary)